Freight Shipping from Akron to Fort Worth

 How much does it cost to ship freight from Akron to Fort Worth?

-Full truckload (FTL) rates from Akron, OH to Fort Worth, TX currently range from $2,915-$3,593 for a standard dry van load over the 1,356-mile route.
+Full truckload (FTL) rates from Akron, OH to Fort Worth, TX currently range $2,915-$3,593 (roughly $2.16-$2.65 per mile over 1,356 miles).
 LTL shipments typically cost $946-$1,553 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Fort Worth?